 The School Swimming Assessment Tool has been developed by Swim England’s insight team.
 It is an easy-to-use action planning document that schools and operators can use to collaborate with one another.

 The purpose of the tool is to guide discussion between schools, swimming lesson providers and pool operators helping them identify barriers to participation, come up with solutions and then implement those solutions successfully.

 The School Swimming Assessment Tool is free to download and use.
 We recommend filling it out digitally, but it can also be printed.

 Download the School Swimming Assessment Tool below.

 Our school swimming programme experts have been working with Lead Inclusion Schools to produce a new CPD to support teachers delivering school swimming and water safety lessons to SEND pupils.
-The CPD is being accredited and is expected to be launched later this year.
+The CPD is being accredited and is expected to be launched in 2021.

 We know that one of the main ways to reward and recognise achievements in school swimming is through Award schemes.

 The Swim England School Swimming Foundation Awards precede our core School Swimming and Water Safety Awards.
 They have been designed specifically to support pupils who are making steadier progress through their school swimming lessons.

 The School Swimming Foundation Awards cater for and motivate those pupils who may be finding it difficult to achieve the national curriculum requirements for school swimming and water safety, which are reached when pupils complete their core Awards.

 The Awards – along with supporting resources such as a teaching guide and sticker books for pupils – are available to all members of our School Swimming and Water Safety Charter.